-specifies the attribute type of the role entry that contains the name of the role/group (e.g. C, O, roleSearchMatching specifies an LDAP search filter, which is applied to the subtree selected by roleBase.
+specifies the attribute type of the role entry that contains the name of the role/group (e.g. C, O, OU, etc.).
+If you omit this option the full DN of the role is used.

+roleSearchMatching

+specifies an LDAP search filter, which is applied to the subtree selected by roleBase.
 This works in a similar manner to the userSearchMatching option, except that it supports two substitution strings, as follows: